seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 finds what every calendar already carries and finds an asset-specific event only where some earlier thesis happened to leave a lane behind for that coin.
-Every coin of the universe therefore carries a horizon lane of its own (§6a), holding the channel the PROTOCOL itself publishes on — its governance forum, its release or upgrade blog, its token contract; a listing or a delisting is read at the exchange's own list, on every run (§6a).
+Every coin of the universe therefore carries a horizon lane of its own (§6a), holding the channel the PROTOCOL itself publishes on — its governance forum, its release stream, the announcements on its own site, its token contract; a listing or a delisting is read at the exchange's own list, on every run (§6a).
 **A channel is established once and reused**, exactly as the horizon store is built once and maintained: a protocol's forum does not move, and re-deriving where it publishes is the cost §6a exists to remove.
 A coin whose channel has not been established is named